dvreeze/java-shell-scripts/doc/course-mastering-linux/section-3-12-networking.md

 In a request/response scenario (this mainly depends on the application layer in the OSI model), the same happens for the response, but switching source and destination address.

-If the destination is outside the LAN, and somewhere else on the internet:
+If the *destination is outside the LAN*, and somewhere else on the internet:
 1. consulting the *routing table* (see below), the router/gateway IP address is found for the "first hop"
 2. this router/gateway IP address maps to a MAC address (in the same LAN, of course) by consulting the ARP cache
 3. a data link frame containing the IP packet is created and sent to the router's MAC address